ibm-cloud-docs/quantum-computing/faqs.md

 {: #faq-pricing}
 {: faq}

-The {{site.data.keyword.qiskit_runtime_notm}} Standard plan is a pay-as-you-go service and costs $1.6 per second when running on physical systems.
+The {{site.data.keyword.qiskit_runtime_notm}} Standard plan is a pay-as-you-go service and costs $1.6 per second when running on physical QPUs (quantum processing units).
 For more information, see the [Qiskit Runtime Standard plan](/docs/quantum-computing?topic=quantum-computing-cost) topic.

 ##	What is the pricing metric of the {{site.data.keyword.qiskit_runtime_notm}} service?
 {: #faq-pricing-metric}
 {: faq}

 For this service, you are charged for job execution time.
-Job execution usage is the amount of time that the system is dedicated to processing your job.
+Job execution usage is the amount of time that the QPU is dedicated to processing your job.
 Queue time is not included.
 For more information, see the [Qiskit Runtime plans](/docs/quantum-computing?topic=quantum-computing-plans) topic.

 ##	Can I use {{site.data.keyword.qiskit_runtime_notm}} with my {{site.data.keyword.cloud}} lite account?
 {: #faq-Lite}
 {: faq}

 Yes, but with the Lite plan you can access only quantum simulators.
-To use IBM Quantum systems, you need to upgrade to an IBM pay-as-you-go cloud account and use the Standard plan.
+To use IBM QPUs, you need to upgrade to an IBM pay-as-you-go cloud account and use the Standard plan.

 ##	Do I get a monthly bill and what does it look like for {{site.data.keyword.qiskit_runtime_notm}} with {{site.data.keyword.cloud}}?
 {: #faq-bill}